koajs/koa/docs/api/request.md

 ### req.length

-  Return request Content-Length as a number when present, or undefined.
+  Return request Content-Length as a number when present, or `undefined`.

 ### req.type